Why The Asheville Greek Festival Should Be On Your Fall Itinerary

 • For the general public, there is street parking/congested neighborhood; we park close to Montford Park and walk

-More About Historic Montford
+More About The Area: Historic Montford

 Christine Frascarelli

-Christine (pronouns: she/her) is the owner and lead writer of Uncorked Asheville.
+Christine (pronouns: she/her) is the owner of Uncorked Asheville.
 After falling in love with those gorgeous Blue Ridge Mountains, Christine and her husband Tom decided to call Asheville, North Carolina home.
 When her pointy Italian nose isn’t stuck in a book, Christine is adopting all of the kitties, getting lost in the forest, and drinking an ESB.
 She has a BA in English and History from Smith College, her MLIS from USF-Tampa, and is a former U.S. Fulbright Scholar - Indonesia.
 Christine also owns The Uncorked Librarian LLC with books and movies to inspire travel.

 Leave a Reply